matzebert/ldap2csv/README.md

 The example configurations in the `./etc` directory are suitable for a typical linuxmuster.net setup.

-## Configuration
+## LDAP configuration

-Configurations are stored in YAML files.
+LDAP configurations are stored in YAML files.
 The `-c` option is required and takes at least one configuration file name.
 When using more than one file, later values overwrite previous ones.

 The following table shows the keys available.